Skip to main content

 Observation

-I noticed the admin bot visits attacker-supplied URLs with its privileged session cookie active, which suggested crafting a CSRF form or stored XSS payload that fires against a real state-changing endpoint to perform admin actions on the bot's behalf.
+The bot visits attacker-supplied URLs with its privileged session cookie live.
+So craft a CSRF form, or a stored XSS payload, that fires at a real state-changing endpoint and performs admin actions on the bot's behalf.

 Craft a CSRF page (if CSRF) or inject a stored XSS payload (if XSS sink found) to execute actions as the admin bot.